JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 - Energy is a subtype of `Number` that has a unit with dimensions of energy (mass * length^2 / time^2)
 - Force output is a subtype of `AbstractVector` with element type also a subtype of AbstractVector (length 3 in 3D) and unit with dimensions of force (mass * length / time^2).
 With additional property that it can be reinterpret as a matrix
 - Virial is a square matrix (3x3 in 3D) that has units of force times length or energy
+- Hessian is a square matrix, with a side length of dimension times number of atoms and unit of energy divided by square of distance
 - Calculate methods return a [NamedTuple](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple) that uses keys `:energy`, `:forces` and `:virial` to identify the results, which have the types defined above